-Europe Talks: Europe's biggest dialogue event
+Europe Talks: Europe's biggest dialogue program

 Every Saturday in April and May, thousands of Europeans will meet for an unmoderated, one-on-one conversation.
 Follow the discussions in our weekly event reports.